ShiftLeftSecurity/scan-docs/docs/getting-started/use-cases.md

 - To produce release notes and give credits for the community
 - To please their boss

 In the below example, we use XSLT and a bash command called `xsltproc` to produce a simple markdown table of packages and their license.
+Feel free to use the json format too.

 - Create an XSLT file with the below and save it as `bom.xslt`